gabersyd/PyDBD/README.md

 Whereas the diffusion equation is solved using second order implicit scheme.

 Multi-regions(plasma and dielectrics) are coupled strongly (monolithic solver) while solving the poisson equation.
-Whereas the continuity (transport) equation is solved for the plasma region only.
+Whereas the continuity (transport) equation is solved in the plasma region only.

 For any publication that involves PyDBD, citation have to be made to the following paper.